HL7/smart-app-launch/input/pages/token-introspection.md

 ### Authorization to perform Token Introspection

 SMART on FHIR EHRs MAY implement access control protecting the Token Introspection endpoint.
-If access control is implemented, any client authorized to issue Token Introspection API calls SHOULD be able to authenticate to the Token Introspection endpoint using its client credentials.
+If access control is implemented, any client authorized to issue Token Introspection API calls SHALL be permitted to authenticate to the Token Introspection endpoint by providing an appropriately-scoped SMART App or SMART Backend Service bearer token in the `Authorization` header.
+Clients authorized in this way are able to introspect tokens issued to any client.
 Further considerations for access control are out of scope for the SMART App Launch IG.

 ### Example Request and Response